Snackels/NEAB/README.md

 ### Lower Base
 The lower base serves as the foundation of our robot, supporting nearly all essential components: the controller, motors, steering servo, light sensors, buck converter, and differential.

 When designing this part, precise measurements were critical to ensure a proper fit for each component.
-In our robot, we uses a **LEGO TECHNIC** parts like axle, differential, and gear to ensure that those part would not break during our section.
+In our robot, we uses a **LEGO TECHNIC** parts like axle, differential, and gear to ensure that those part would not break during our sessions.

 To secure the LEGO axle, we designed support poles at the back of the base to hold it firmly in place.
 With this design, it allows the robot to reach it's full potential.